 Skip to content

-They occur in both the Indian and Atlantic Oceans, but prefer cooler water and rocky areas.
-According to A Guide to The Common Sea Fishes of Southern Africa by Rudy van der Elst (Struik, 1985), this is one of the most abundant herbivorous fish species in southern Africa, and is “undoubtedly an important link in the foodweb”.
+Strepies live in both the Indian and Atlantic Oceans, and prefer cooler water and rocky areas.
+According to A Guide to the Common Sea Fishes of Southern Africa by Rudy van der Elst (Struik, 1985), this is one of the most abundant herbivorous fish species in southern Africa and is “undoubtedly an important link in the foodweb”.
+This distinctive fish lives from southern Mozambique, around Cape Point, and up the west coast of Africa, and it is also found throughout the Mediterranean.

 placeholder_image_fish